Dear Imaginary Journalist,

 Back in 2006 (vulg), when the museum first (im)materialized in the public eye we welcomed inquisitive journalists like your mythical self.
 Numerous talented authors wrote some fabulous articles about us which were featured in publications like The Boston Globe, Art New England, Artforum International, El Pais, Huffington Post, Rhizome, Domus, Rhode Island Monthly and many others.

-While this publicity was certainly well intentioned and initially very, VERY much appreciated – we were totally overwhelmed with the public's response!
+While this publicity was certainly well intended and initially very, VERY much appreciated – we were totally overwhelmed with the public's response!
 We attempted to accommodate our newly expanded audience but in the end we lost the personal connection we once had with our visitors.

 Worse yet, Le Musée started to feel like an ACTUAL JOB!